-Because of the vast weather changes in Arizona, metal roofing has become quite popular depending on price points and location for Arizona residents.
+Because of the vast weather changes in Arizona, metal roofing has become quite popular depending on price point and location for Arizona residents.
 Metal roofing is wind resistant.
 Strong winds during a Phoenix sandstorm or monsoon season will not be able to blow metal roofing off your roof.
 As mentioned earlier, metal roofing reflects solar heat.
 The result is not only a cooler attic and house, but also much lower cooling costs and tons of energy savings over time.
-This is especially true during the extreme heat during the summer months in Arizona.
+This is especially true during the extreme heat the summer months bring to Arizona.
 Metal roofs are also fire proof.
 In fact, much like tile, they have a class A fire rating.
 Even when struck by lightning, a metal roof will not go up in flames.

 A standing seam metal roof can greatly improve the overall look, value, and energy efficiency of your home.
 Continuous panels run from the ridge of the roof all the way down to the eaves.
-Between the panels are seams connected by fasteners which are raised above the level of the metal roofing.
+Between the panels are seams connected by fasteners, which are raised above the level of the metal roofing.

 This is where we get the term standing seam, because the seam is raised or standing, as opposed to flush-mounted.

 Modern corrugated metal panels offer superior corrosion-resistance, energy efficiency, and can provide an economical roofing and cladding solution for commercial, agricultural, industrial, and residential uses.
-Corrugated metal panels are usually made from thin-gauge steel, usually a 29 or 26 gauge steel, which makes it economical and practical, when it comes to covering large areas of roofing surfaces.
-Corrugated metal roofs are more practical and longer lasting than asphalt shingle roofs, and they cost much less than standing seam metal roofs or metal shingles.
+Corrugated metal panels are usually made from thin-gauge steel, usually a 29 or 26 gauge steel, which makes it economical and practical when it comes to covering large areas of roofing surfaces.
+Corrugated metal roofs are more practical and longer lasting than asphalt shingle roofs and they cost much less than standing seam metal roofs or metal shingles.

-In commercial, agricultural, industrial, and some residential metal roof and metal wall panel applications, corrugated metal panels are often a roofing system of choice in Arizona based on two important factors; they are rather inexpensive, fairly long-lasting and energy efficient roofing and metal siding alternatives for residential and commercial building envelope applications.
+In commercial, agricultural, industrial, and some residential metal roof and metal wall panel applications, corrugated metal panels are often a roofing system of choice in Arizona based on two important factors: they are rather inexpensive, fairly long-lasting, and energy efficient roofing and metal siding alternatives for residential and commercial building envelope applications.